Check spelling in Keynote on Mac

-The word is ignored if it occurs again in the presentation (it will be highlighted in other presentations).
-If you later want to remove it from the Ignored Words list, open Keynote preferences, click Auto-Correction, tap the Ignored Words button, and then remove the word.
+The word is ignored if it occurs again in the presentation (and is highlighted in other presentations).
+If you later want to remove it from the Ignored Words list, choose Keynote > Preferences > Auto-Correction (from the Keynote menu at the top of your screen), then click the Ignored Words button and remove the word.

 To show the next error, press Command-Semicolon.

 When your spelling is checked automatically, misspelled words are underlined in red, and suggested corrections are shown in blue under the word.
 If you don’t see autocorrect suggestions, make sure autocorrection is turned on.

 Choose Keynote > Preferences (from the Keynote menu at the top of your screen).

 Click Auto-Correction at the top of the preferences window, then select or deselect “Correct spelling automatically.”

 With autocorrection on, do any of the following: